gabesargeant/blog/gabrielsargeant/content/posts/about.md

 This site mostly exists to share stuff I think about and build.

-I don't intend to host tutorial style content.
+I don't intend to host tutorial-style content.
 I want to document things I think about and build.
 If only to be able to look back and smile at my own ignorance.

-The adventure begins..
+The adventure begins...